unravioli/unravioli/README.md

 `` PRESENT DAY. . .
 PRESENT TIME!
 HAHAHAHAHA! ''

-- NAMES :: Tartar , Kratcy , Drakobloxxer
+- NAMES :: Alyx , Benrey , Tartar ,  other kin names
 - FANDOMS :: OSC, IHNMAIMS, DHMIS, SEL + MORE !!
 - INTERESTS :: MSI, music in general, art, ok this one might sound weird but i rlly like videos of like *bsod/**rsod and like those tvs switching to digital its just rlly cool !!!
 - DNI :: Homophobic, racist, sexist, all that stuff..
 Trump supporters.... 🤮